Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/new-chunk-strategy.md

 ### Formats

-Examples of elements into which text can be transformed during content conversion from source files in DOCX or PDF format.
+Examples of elements
+into which text can be transformed during content conversion from source files in DOCX or PDF formats.

 #### Headers